Sundara Ramaswamy

-Ramaswamy began his literary career translating Thakazhi Sivasankara Pillai's Malayalam novel, Thottiyude Makan into Tamil.
+Ramaswamy began his literary career translating Thakazhi Sivasankara Pillai's Malayalam novel, Thottiyude Makan, into Tamil.
 His early short stories were published in progressive literary journals like Shanthi and Saraswati.
-He wrote over 80 short stories, 3 novels, a little over 100 poems, as well as many essays and reviews.
-In 1987, he launched a literary review, Kalachuvadu, which folded after 8 quarterly issues and a final special edition.
-It was later revived in 1994 by his son Kannan Sundaram in a different form.
+He wrote over 80 short stories, three novels, a little over 100 poems, and many essays and reviews.
+In 1987, he launched a literary review, Kalachuvadu, which folded after eight quarterly issues and a final special edition.
+It was revived in a different form by his son Kannan Sundaram in 1994.